onefreewalk/portfolio/README.md

-# My Portfolio Site: Don Eddy ( doneddy.dev)
+#My Portfolio Site: Don Eddy ( doneddy.dev)

-This site is coded in Javascript, with vue.js, and built with Gridsome and of course CSS & HMTL.
+This repo contains the code for my Portfolio Site.This site is coded in Javascript, with vue.js, and built with Gridsome and of course CSS & HMTL.
 Design via Photoshop.
 All art is copyright Don Eddy Jr.

 ## Deployment